fjpa121197/ImageCLEFmedEssex2020/README.md

 Supervised by: Dr Alba García Seco de Herrera

 ## The contents of this repository are the following:
-- feat_extract_notun: Includes the python scripts used to extract the features of images from each modality without fine-tuning.
+- extract_features_notun.py: Includes the python scripts used to extract the features of images from each modality without fine-tuning.
 - feat_extract_tun: Include code that was used to extract features using fine-tuning and trained models for each modality.
 - content_selection_all.py: Sample code that is used to assign concepts to a query image.